OD Babalola

 Knowing and clinging unto the biblical vision of marriage will help you say no to the lesser promises of fleeting satisfaction.

-As Jesus endured the greatest suffering for the joy set before him, let us endure in our comparatively minuscule way as recorded in Hebrews 12:2:
+As Jesus endured the greatest suffering for the joy set before him, let us endure in our comparatively minuscule way:

 “looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”